spanner888/CamScripts/README_outline.md

 study MD features+syntax - refine this!!

+review 1st read me for missing stuff
+    even if just some console output ...SNIPPETS???

 # FreeCAD CAM scripting

 Scripting all features of FreeCAD CAM for a complete end to end process:

 * bulk import Tool Data to populate FreeCAD Tool Library

 * create Job, Operations, ToolControllers

 * set wide range properties

 * assign ToolController to Operation

 * use Tool & Material material-machinability cutting properties to calculate Spindle RPM

 * create and save Sanity report to check for common errors

 * postprocess Job to create and save gcode

 Every item in the two images below was created by the two attached scripts: `CamLibTbAddExample.FCMacro` and `CamFullProcessExample.FcMacro`.